antonio-manuel/UIModularTesting/README.md

 ![Base UI Unit Test class](assets/02_base_unittest_class.png)

-This relies on a Activity which only purpose is to attach the target Fragment to launch in the UI Test:
+This relies on an Activity which only purpose is to attach the target Fragment to launch in the UI Test:

 ![Dummy Fragment container Activity](assets/03_fragment_container.png)